mvitz/spotbugs-bugs/README.md

 ## Actual

 Spotbug only finds two unused private fields.
-The on in `C` is not detected.
+The one in `C` is not detected.
+However some other errors for `C` are thrown.